chris-skoblenick/notes-and-docs/books/clean_code.md

   * G10: Vertical separation
     * Definitions should be close to their usage.
     * Agreed; under-appreciated how much this helps cognitive load.
+  * G11: Inconsistency
+    * "If you do something in a certain wait, do all similar things in the same way."
+    * VERY strongly agree.
+This is subtly hard to do right, but the payoffs are very large when done correctly.
+  * G13: Artifical Coupling
+    * "Things that don’t depend upon each other should not be artificially coupled.
+For example, general enums should not be contained within more specific classes because this forces the whole application to know about these more specific classes."
+    * Generally failures here signal a failure of project organizations standards
+    * Don't be lazy!
+Put things where they belong, not where it's most convenient.
   *